A Cottage Pie prepared with ground mince and baked in a casserole pan.

 - Herb de Provence seasoning - it will taste like a souther french themed Hachis Parmentier (French version of this dish)

-The vinaigrette dressing is really amazing with a shepherd's pie and the only way that you should have it for dinner.
+The vinaigrette dressing is really amazing with a ground meat pie and the only way that you should have it for dinner.

 That's the only serving suggestion you'll ever need!